Quick answer

 • Don't buy shoes, tights, or accessories until you have the complete requirement sheet.
 'Black heeled shoe' is not specific enough to shop from.
 Required heel height, exact tights shade name, and whether the studio requires a specific brand all matter and aren't always obvious from the costume description.

 • Don't evaluate the costume line item without the total Year 1 gear budget.
 The costume is usually the most visible number on the invoice but not always the largest purchase in the season.
 Competition bags, multiple pairs of shoes, tights bought in multiples, makeup kit, and hair supplies frequently exceed costume cost in Year 1.
+Our dance cost planner builds that full-season number in a couple of minutes, so you can see whether this invoice is the real problem or just the most visible piece of it.

 • Don't skip alterations when the costume doesn't fit correctly.
 Fit issues are visible to judges and audiences.
 A dragging hem, gapping back, or loose bodice affects performance confidence and stage presentation.
 Alterations are cheaper than performing in a costume that doesn't fit.